RDAORG/RDAIngest.jl/docs/src/RDA Outlines.md

 | ethics_documents        | Documents describing the ethical approval                                     |

 ### 4. Data collection instruments
-The data collection instruments are described in the following tables:
+The data collection instruments are described in the following tables: In the instruments,

 | Table Name              | Description                                                                   |
 |:----------------------- | :---------------------------------------------------------------------------- |